Underwater Construction Team 2 Deploys to Commander, Fleet Activities Yokosuka

 |0

-This work, Underwater Construction Team 2 Deploys to Commander, Fleet Activities Yokosuka [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Underwater Construction Team 2 Deploys to Commander, Fleet Activities Yokosuka, by Emiley Murphy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT